azdabat/ADX-Tested-Composite-Threat-Hunting-Rules/README.md

 - Broad coverage
 - Requires reinforcement to gain confidence
 - Suitable for L1 / atomic sensor logic
 - Ideal for correlation-driven architectures
+- WMI Fileless attacks are a PRIME example of when subsrate first is the requirment.

 ---